animo/awesome-self-sovereign-identity/readme.md

 ## Inspiration

+- [Ideology & Architecture of Self-Sovereign Identity (Odyssey Connect 2020)](https://youtu.be/JzM_Brpk95E) -  Historical, technological and ethical aspects of Self-Sovereign Identity.
-- [The Invisible Man (TEDxAmsterdam)](https://www.youtube.com/watch?v=6OfcbgcxGNM) - The story of Toufic El-Rjula, a refugee that lost his birth certificate.
+- [The Invisible Man (TEDxAmsterdam 2018)](https://www.youtube.com/watch?v=6OfcbgcxGNM) - The story of Toufic El-Rjula, a refugee that lost his birth certificate.
 He now pledges for digital identities using SSI which he tries to achieve with his company [Tykn](https://tykn.tech).

 ## Contribute